rahulsingh1397/AI_Compliance/Resources/AI_Compliance_Summary.md

 *   **Privacy-Preserving Technologies (PETs)**: A dedicated set of modules for implementing cutting-edge, privacy-enhancing technologies.
 This demonstrates a forward-thinking approach to data protection and a commitment to building trust with users.

+*   **Zero-Knowledge Machine Learning (ZKML)**: A privacy-preserving AI technique that allows for the verification of machine learning model predictions without revealing the model or the data, providing the highest level of privacy and security.

+*   **Federated Learning**: A decentralized machine learning approach that allows models to be trained on sensitive data without the data ever leaving its source, providing the highest level of privacy and security.

 ## 3. Key Implemented Features

 This project showcases a range of innovative features that set it apart as a comprehensive compliance solution: